-College Prep: meets UC/CSU admissions requirement Spanish for Native Speakers II is a course designed for students that are fluent speakers in intermediate Spanish but need further development of academic Spanish.
+Description: Spanish for Native Speakers 2 is a course designed for students that are fluent speakers in intermediate Spanish but need further development of academic Spanish.
 The emphasis of this course will be on vocabulary development, listening comprehension, grammar, reading and writing skills at an intermediate level.
 Students will continue to develop their reading and analytical skills in literature.